bugltd/ComfyLab-Pack/wiki/node reference/xy plot/00 - core concepts.md

 So, what does it change?\
 In the most simple cases, for example if you plot `CFG` vs `seed`, it should not have any visible impact.

-But now, imagine a more advanced case: I want to plot a given list of 3 seeds vs a list of 3 checkoints with `KSampler`.\
+But now, imagine a more advanced case: I want to plot a given list of 3 seeds vs a list of 3 checkoints with the default `KSampler` workflow.\
-Let's recall the rule above: **for a given `dim1` value, we process all values of `dim2` before switching to the next `dim1`**.\
+Let's recall the rule above: **for a given `dim1` value, we process all values of `dim2` before switching to the next `dim1` value**.\
 That means that, if I set the list of seeds in `dim1`, the process will work as follows:

 - get seed #1, get checkpoint #1 > <ins>load checkpoint #1</ins> > render image